ptitSeb/box64/docs/USAGE.md

 Box64 look for 2 places for rcfile: `/etc/box64.box64rc` and `~/.box64rc`
-The second takes precedence to the first, on an APP level (that means if an [MYAPP] my appears in both file, only the settings in `~/.box64rc` will be applied)
+The second takes precedence to the first, on an APP level (that means if an [MYAPP] my appears in both file, only the settings in `~/.box64rc` will be applied) There is also some égeneric" name, like [*SETUP*] that will be applied to every program containg "setup" in the name (Note that this is not a full regex rules, it's just a name between '[*' and '*]', nothing else)

 #### BOX64_LOG *
 Controls the Verbosity level of the logs